vjlab/resources/README.md

  - Python, or R to start off.
 IMO, Python is superior to R in every way except for plotting.
 The Youtube channel [thenewboston](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_) is a good place to start.
  - Github.
 There are three ways to learn this: using the website interface that you're looking at right now, using a [Github desktop application](https://desktop.github.com/) (quite useless), and command line.
 It's best to just learn the command line, because it allows you to do the most things.
 Here's a [recommended video](https://www.youtube.com/watch?v=HVsySz-h9r4).
  - Bash terminal, and Linux/Mac OS organization.

-Going from a beginner programmer to a proper developer is not actually a difference in technical skill.
-Technical skill is not actually deliberately acquired, but "picked up along the way" - that is, a programmer doesn't take a class to "learn Python", but he might take a class that teaches him "*how to build a [web site](www.youtube.com) that hosts and streams video content, using some related [Python libraries](https://www.djangoproject.com/)*" (although that's still unlikely, because nobody pays to learn how to code).
-Rather, it's knowledge of best practices, code patterns and principles.

 ## Software We Use
 The following is a list of frequently-used-software.
 In general, try not to install computational software via ESS.
 Unfortunately, the installation instructions shown here are only for Macs.